kenatiod/MUT/Understanding Machine Understanding.md

 On the enactive view, understanding is a form of "know-how" or skill in navigating one's environment, rather than a collection of "know-that" facts or propositions (Noë, 2004).
 To understand something is to be able to coordinate one's behavior with respect to it in a flexible and context-sensitive way.
 This often involves being able to generate appropriate actions, predictions, and explanations based on one's practical engagement with the world, rather than simply retrieving information from an internal knowledge base.

 A related perspective is the distributed or extended cognition view, which holds that understanding is not solely a product of internal mental processes, but is constituted by the dynamic interactions between an agent and that agent's physical and social environment (Hutchins, 1995).
-On this view, understanding is often offloaded onto external artifacts and social practices, such as diagrams, maps, tools, and language.
+By this view, understanding is often offloaded onto external artifacts and social practices, such as diagrams, maps, tools, and language.
 These external resources are not mere inputs to cognition, but are an integral part of the cognitive process itself.

 Another important philosophical distinction is between different types or levels of understanding.
 One view distinguishes between "shallow" and "deep" understanding, where the former consists of a superficial grasp of facts or procedures, while the latter involves a more profound appreciation of underlying principles, relationships, and implications (Chi et al., 1994).
 Deep understanding is often associated with the ability to transfer knowledge to novel contexts, generate new inferences, and produce creative insights.